natiw04/cs372-proj/ATTRIBUTION.md

 ## Acknowledgments

-- Course instructors and TAs for guidance on project requirements
+- Professor Fain and TAs for guidance on project requirements
-- The open-source community for the excellent tools and libraries
-- Anthropic for providing Claude API access